 Addiction treatment changes as more is understood about how it affects the brain.
 It can occur in different settings like hospitals, treatment facilities, or outpatient programs.

 Treatment includes many factors that help to treat the whole person, not just the addiction.
 Sometimes treatment includes medication that helps ease the physical effects of withdrawal.

 Withdrawal can be severe.
 Work with a health professional to help you through it.

 Medication can help with some of the physical symptoms of addiction but it is equally important to address the behavioral aspects.
 Treatment should always include single and group therapy.
-This treatment will help you get to the roots of the problem and preventing it from happening again.
+This treatment will help you get to the core of the problem and prevent it from happening again.

 If you suspect addiction, contact your doctor or local support group for help.

 Treatment can help manage problems that lead to addiction, but it does not stop it forever.
 Relapse does not occur in everyone, but it is a possibility that someone recovering from an addiction must address.
 Relapse rates run as high as 60% among patients with drug addiction.